-6 To set Access level to Security, you need to create one or more users accounts.
+To set Access level to Security, you need to create one or more users accounts.
 Under Account Management, click Add New User to open the User Account screen.
-For information about the User Account screen, see Section 26.2 on page 259.

 7 After you create a new user account, the screen looks like the following.